-Takatsu, the writer of contemporary literary fiction, musician and English Literature student based in Toronto, has pioneered the Japanese youth cultural "cell phone novel" phenomenon of online serialized minimalistic poetic narrative (averaging 100 words per chapter) to the English speaking world and organized the forefront of an online writing community (Textnovel) in 2008 through “Secondhand Memories
+Takatsu is an acclaimed writer of contemporary literary fiction, featured author, kickstarter of the Literary Fiction Network, poet, philosopher, musician and Literature student based in Toronto.
+In 2008, he pioneered the "cell phone novel", a Japanese youth cultural and literary phenomenon of serialized minimalistic poetic narrative (averaging 100 words per chapter) in the English speaking world, marking a moment in history, and organized the forefront of an online writing community (Textnovel).
+“Secondhand Memories

-” - which has won Editor's and Reader’s Choice awards, surpassed 90k words, 50k unique views, accumulated thousands of readers, mentioned in various sources and placed as comprehension exercises in an English textbook in Japan, and is much anticipated by fans to be released in print by Sakura Publishing in late 2014.
+” - which won Editor's and Reader’s Choice awards, accumulated 60,000 unique views and thousands of readers, featured on various sites and placed as comprehension exercises in an English textbook in Japan - is much anticipated by fans internationally to be released in print by Sakura Publishing on Valentine's 2015

-”, (2013, CPN, Textnovel) a sentimental journey of a struggling musician, as well as his most recent and primary piece, “Espresso Love
+”, (2013, CPN, Textnovel) a sentimental journey of a struggling musician, and his flagship landmark novel, “Espresso Love

-” (2014), an ambitious dystopian magical-realism literary prose novel which satirizes and challenges the philosophy of subjective perception, socio-political system, digital landscape, capitalist mechanism and consumer culture around that has accumulated a readership of over 400,000, reviewed by teachers, published authors and young readers alike.
+” (2014), an ambitious dystopian magical-realism literary prose novel and a journey of spiritual awakening which satirizes and challenges the philosophy of subjective perception, socio-political system, digital landscape, capitalist mechanism and consumer culture, that surpassed a readership of 600,000 in six months, is reviewed by professors, published authors and young readers alike.

-Aside from writing, the author coordinates and collaborates on local events, online initiatives, multimedia projects with artists, illustrators, musicians, film directors and more.
-He is influenced by writers such as Haruki Murakami, Ernest Hemingway, Banana Yoshimoto, George Orwell, Don DeLillo, Franz Kafka, Raymond Carver, Cormac McCarthy and the ideas of Emerson, Mumford, Jung, Freud, Berkeley, and Marx.
+Aside from writing, the author teaches writing and fine arts part-time, as well as coordinating and collaborating on local events, online initiatives, multimedia projects with artists, illustrators, musicians, film directors and more.
+He is influenced by writers such as Haruki Murakami, Ernest Hemingway, Banana Yoshimoto, George Orwell, Don DeLillo, Franz Kafka, Raymond Carver and the ideas of Emerson, Mumford, Baudrillard, Jung, Freud, Hegel, Berkeley, and Marx.